 The above blog is all about DHCP.
 From this, you can clarify what is DHCP and how it functions in networking.
-DHCP is mostly asking in an interview (Domestic and MNC companies).
+DHCP is mostly asked in an interview (Domestic and MNC companies).

-May it help you, after you read this blog I am sure you can describe the DHCP and How to operate DHCP or DHCP server and what is the relation of SERVER and CLIENT and DORA process etc.
+May it will help you.
+After you read this blog I am sure you can describe the DHCP How to operate the DHCP or DHCP server and what is the relation of SERVER and CLIENT and DORA process etc.